International Express: History

 Once there were enough diesel locomotives, the International Express ran daily.
 From 1966 to 1978 the service ran three times a week between Bangkok and Prai via Padang Besar (extended to Butterworth in 1967), and four times a week between Bangkok and Tumpat via Sungai Golok.
 After 1978, the International Express ran between Bangkok and Butterworth via Padang Besar only, with the service to Tumpat being truncated to Su-ngai Kolok and rebranded the Thaksin Express.

 Timetable

 Since 2016, following the opening of the Electric Train Service on the Malaysian side, the International Express is truncated at Padang Besar railway station on the Malaysia–Thailand border; Thai trains no longer travel to Butterworth since then.
-Passengers are hence required to switch from the Thai diesel trains to the Malayan Railways electric trains, and vice versa at Padang Besar station.
+Passengers are hence required to transfer between the Thai diesel trains and the KTM electric trains at Padang Besar station.

 In general trains depart Bangkok (Southbound Train 45) and Padang Besar (Northbound Train 46) daily.
 The journey takes roughly 18 hours.
 Between Bangkok and Hat Yai, the train is coupled with Thaksin Express (No. 37 southbound, No. 38 return) - 15 minutes are allocated to couple/decouple the train services at Hat Yai.